NoroffFEU/development-platforms/firebase-case-study.md

 * User authentication: Firebase Authentication is a set of tools that enable developers to add sign-up and sign-in functionality to their apps.
 It supports multiple authentication methods, including email/password, phone number, and popular social identity providers like Google, Facebook, and Apple.
 Firebase Authentication also provides security features such as passwordless authentication, multi-factor authentication, and email verification.

 * Cloud storage: Firebase Cloud Storage is a scalable and secure file storage solution that enables developers to store and access files from their apps.
-It is designed for handling large amounts of data and can store any type of file, including images, videos, audio, and more.
-Cloud Storage provides developers with fine-grained access control, allowing them to define who can access and modify stored files.
+It is designed for handling large amounts of data and can store any type of file, including images, videos, audio, etc. Cloud Storage provides developers with fine-grained access control, allowing them to define who can access and modify stored files.

 * Hosting: Firebase Hosting is a hosting solution that provides developers with a fast, scalable, and secure way to host their web apps.
-It is designed to make it easy for developers to deploy and host their static assets, such as HTML, CSS, and JavaScript files.
+It is designed to make it easy for developers to deploy and host their websites.
 Firebase Hosting also provides features like custom domains, SSL certificates, and automatic content distribution through a global network of edge servers.

 * Cloud Functions: Firebase Cloud Functions is a serverless computing platform that enables developers to run backend code in response to events triggered by Firebase or HTTP requests.
 This means that developers can build server-side logic without having to manage any infrastructure.
 Cloud Functions supports multiple programming languages, including Node.js and JavaScript, and is suitable for tasks such as sending emails, processing payments, or updating the database in response to changes.